homanchou/xr/book/build-your-own-webvr-site.md

 end
 ```

-Now every visitor to the website will get a unique user_id in the session that will persist unless they clear their cookies and they haven't had to login or register.
+Now every visitor to the website will get a unique user_id in their session that will persist unless they clear their cookies and they haven't even had to login or register.
+How convenient!

-Let's add another plug in `router.ex` for creating an encrypted token from the user_id
+Let's add another function plug in `router.ex` for creating an encrypted token from the user_id

 ```elixir
  defp put_user_token(conn, _) do